Advanced Matrix Extensions

 Advanced Matrix Extensions (AMX), also known as Intel Advanced Matrix Extensions (Intel AMX), are extensions to the x86 instruction set architecture (ISA) for microprocessors from Intel designed to work on matrices to accelerate artificial intelligence (AI) and machine learning (ML) workloads.
+Especially they perform matrix multiplication at the hardware level, making them apt for problems and algorithms that use matrix multiplication as their core.

 Extensions

 AMX was introduced by Intel in June 2020 and first supported by Intel with the Sapphire Rapids microarchitecture for Xeon servers, released in January 2023.
 It introduced 2-dimensional registers called tiles upon which accelerators can perform operations.
 It is intended as an extensible architecture; the first accelerator implemented is called tile matrix multiply unit (TMUL).